Table Of Contents

 5. Datadog

 Datadog may suit you if you want to do large-scale application performance monitoring (APM) and boost visibility into your infrastructure with end-to-end tracing.
-Additionally, Datadog can also track, view, and analyze logs, metrics, and events from networks, containers, databases, third-party tools, services, and more.
+Datadog can also track, view, and analyze logs, metrics, and events from networks, containers, databases, third-party tools, services, and more.

 6. Redgate